MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 to this because it’s been very effective.
 - **Team Support:** I’ve been fostering open discussions and supporting my teammates, and I will keep doing this because it helps us work better as a team.

+## What I will start Doing

+- **Regular Check-ins:** I plan in future projects to suggest having more frequent check-ins with the team to stay aligned and track our progress more effectively.
+- **Automated Testing:** I want to start incorporating more automated testing into my workflow to catch potential errors early and ensure our code is reliable.